 Dugout

-A circular or square dwelling with logs, cards, etc., sunk into the ground. etc. cover covered with earth.
-Initially, the conditions in these dugouts were very modest: a few wooden benches, a table and a stove, today the soldiers live in much better conditions, so we can only admire the warriors of that time, who lived in such a war zone for several years.
-The size of the dairies varied, they could accommodate from a few to 10 people.
-The army manuals recommended that the dugouts be 0.6 to 1.4 m wide and at least 25 cm thick, but as the war continued, the dugouts expanded, became larger, and housed an entire battalion.
-Larger dugouts were set up for headquarters and were usually further from the front line.
-The principles of the construction of the shelters were determined by the relief of the territory, the available materials and the skills of the soldiers.
-The size and degree of safety of the dugouts depended on the proximity of the first trench line.
-It is known that some shelters had more than 10 layers of logs in the roof structure, concrete slabs and iron rails were used to strengthen them, as well as viti building materials.
+A circular or rectangular dwelling dug into the ground with a roof of logs, boards, etc., covered with earth.
+Initially, the conditions in these dugouts were very modest: a few wooden benches, a table and one stove, today soldiers live in much better conditions, so we can only admire the warriors of that time, who lived in such conditions, moreover, continuously, being in the war zone, for several years.
+The sizes of the dugouts varied, from a few to as many as 10 people could take shelter in them.
+Army manuals recommended that the dugouts be 0.6 to 1.4 m wide and with an earth cover of at least 25 cm thick, however, as the war continued, the dugouts expanded, became larger and could accommodate an entire battalion.
+Larger dugouts were built for the needs of the headquarters and were usually located further from the front line.
+The principles of building shelters were determined by the terrain, available materials and the skills of the soldiers.
+The size and degree of security of the dugouts depended on the proximity to the first trench line.
+It is known that some shelters had more than 10 layers of logs in the roof structure, reinforced with concrete slabs and iron rails, as well as twisted building materials.

 16.jpg